Sumireneko/export_shapes_plugin/README.md

-## About Export shapes as SVG plug-in v0.3
+## About Export shapes as SVG plug-in v0.4
 Export save selected shapes on Vector Layer as each SVG files.
-Tested with Krita v5.2.14(PyQt5 with Python 3.13)
+(It assumes usage on Krita v5.3.0 and/or v6.0.0)

 * Export one SVG file per selected one shape
 * The translate function of the shape transform attribute reset to 0 0